Share

 Why Has Debt Become So Ingrained in American Culture?
 The Advent of Buy Now Pay Later

 Debt has become highly ingrained in American culture.
 Our entire economy and all the products and services sold within it are meant to make consumers consume as much as possible with what little they may or may not have.
-This economic mechanism promotes consumerism which is totally normal in a capitalistic society.
-However, it has gone a bit too far with the addition of Buy Now Pay Later and other recent financial innovations.
+This economic mechanism promotes consumerism which is normal phenomenon in a capitalistic society.
+However, I think it has gone a bit too far with the addition of Buy Now Pay Later and other recent financial innovations.

 We as Americans all love buying things and all love consuming things, it’s deeply ingrained in our culture and our way of life and it’s how a lot of us connect with each other on a fundamental basis.
 We often reminisce about food, childhood toys, our favorite places to visit, our favorites movies, etc. However, the instant gratification has gone a bit too far with Buy Now Pay Later and really has begun to steer us away from the middle path we used to follow.
-It’s an economy that wants to fulfill all our desires ASAP, regardless of the cost.
+We're part of an economy that wants to fulfill all our desires ASAP, regardless of the cost.
 And there is always a cost, whether we are aware of it or not.
 When these nuances becomes ingrained into the culture and foundation of our society it becomes very difficult to steer away from and reverse.

 Consumers also have auto loans available to help them buy new cars.
 For many consumers, auto loans allow us to afford better and nicer cars than we would’ve been able to otherwise buy if we just used “cash”.
 Because of the car loans, the prices of cars increase and this tends to lead consumers to buy more car than they actually need and can afford.
 Therefore the car industry sees a boost, as does lending, etc., etc. This is how borrowing and lending stimulate and increase the price of durable consumer goods like automobiles, etc. The same applies for furniture, appliances and other durable consumer goods.